-WWE News: Full Recap Of All Superstar Shake-Up Moves After Tonight’s ‘Raw’ – 16 Superstars Leave ‘SmackDown’
+WWE News: Full Recap Of All Superstar Shake-Up Moves After Tonight’s ‘Raw’ – 20 Superstars Leave ‘SmackDown’

 Here is the final list of Superstar Shake-Up moves for SmackDown Live to Raw:

-- Jinder Mahal
+- Jinder Mahal with Sunil Singh

 - Riott Squad – Ruby Riott, Liv Morgan, Sarah Logan